Udo/_HomeOverlord/README.md

 e_code = ":HallwayLight:STATE:1:0"
 ```

+### Neutral value

+Sometimes, you don't want to set a state at all.
+To avoid splitting up multiple shortcode lines, you can simply give an empty value in these cases:

+> :MyDevice:STATE::1

+In this example, only the reverse address sets the state of the device.

+## Invoke a timer

+If a shortcode event handler line starts with the ">" (greater-than) sign, it's a system command.
+In contrast to device commands which address specific devices directly, system commands affect the state of the HomeOverlord system.

+The timer command serves to queue an event for the near future.
+The timer command can be used to invoke an event by name:

+> >TIMER:[minutes]:[event address]

+The amount of [minutes] can be a floating point value.

+The timer command can also execute a specific device command directly:

+> >TIMER:[minutes]:deviceCommand:[DeviceID]:[PARAM]:[value]

 ## Event Handler Code

 Instead of device commands, you can also use PHP code in the event handler.
+You can't mix PHP code and event shortcodes.